-The answer really depends on you and your individual circumstances.
+The answer really depends on your individual circumstances.

-But before we explain the different possibilities, it’s important to note that financial ties exist between a husband and wife.
+But before we explain the different possibilities, it’s important to note that financial ties exist between a married couple.
 This means that unless there is a Prenuptial Agreement stating otherwise, each of you has a legal right to live in the family home – even if one person’s name is not on the mortgage or the title deeds.

 So if you purchased the property, don’t just assume that you will be entitled to continue living there following the divorce, or that you will be entitled to 100% of the property’s value.
 And on the other hand, if your name is not on the mortgage or title deeds, don’t expect that you will be kicked out onto the street.
 You have a legal right to a share of your ex’s assets – including the matrimonial home.

-With that in mind, there are really two ways to decide what happens to the house when you get divorced: either you agree between yourselves, or the Courts decide on your behalf.
+With that in mind, there are really two ways to decide what happens to the house when you get divorced: either you agree between yourselves and then get this agreed by the court, or the courts decide on your behalf.

-Some people will be able to reach a decision as to what should happen to the matrimonial home without much (or any) legal intervention.
-There are various options open to you, including:
+Some people will be able to reach a decision as to what should happen to the matrimonial home between themselves.
+There are various options, including: